Contacting the National Crime Agency CEOP Command

 Any child, from any background, can be at risk of emotional abuse online.
 But some are more vulnerable than others.

-This includes emotional blackmail, for example pressuring children or young to comply with sexual requests via technology.
+This includes emotional blackmail, for example pressuring children or young people to comply with sexual requests via technology.
 It can also involve deliberately trying to threaten, manipulate, scare or humiliate a child or young person.

 It is common for young people to talk about sharing sexual images, and this can make them think that it is expected or normal to send nudes in romantic relationships.
 It’s not widely done among young people, but children with SEND are consistently more likely to have shared sexual images.